 - Inspire, energize, and motivate local congregations through high quality resourcing

 “The Charge Conference shall be the connecting link between the local church and the general church (¶ 247)… The primary responsibilities of the Charge Conference in the annual meeting shall be to review and evaluate the total mission and ministry of the church, receive reports, and adopt objectives and goals recommended by the church council that are in keeping with the objectives of the United Methodist Church (¶ 247.3).”

 What is the purpose of each Church Conference report?

 This report is used to set the pastoral compensation for those under appointment by the Bishop to a church.
-This report insures that pastors are receiving a salary consistent with GNJ’s equitable salary guidelines, as well as appropriate benefits based on conference relationship and appointment status.
-This report, along with the Housing Exclusion Resolution, is completed by the SPRC and then brought to the Church Council for approval and signature prior to submission and action by the Charge Conference.
-The recommendation becomes final after action by the Charge Conference and the signature of the District Superintendent.
+This report ensures that pastors are receiving a salary consistent with the conference’s equitable salary guidelines, as well as appropriate benefits based on a pastor’s conference relationship and appointment status.
+This report, along with the Housing Exclusion Resolution, is completed by the SPRC and then brought to the Church Council for approval and signature prior to submission and action by the Church Conference.
+The recommendation becomes final after vote by the Church Conference and the signature of the District Superintendent.

 Clergy Housing Exclusion Resolution

 This form is needed to meet IRS requirements that allows a clergy person to exclude a portion of his/her salary spent on maintaining or furnishing a home (either in a parsonage or in his/her own home) from taxable income.
 It may not be done retroactively, and only that amount that is actually spent and can be accounted for can be claimed.
 Any amount set aside and not spent must be added into the taxable amount by the clergy person.